Stylback/home-server/README.md

 ## License and usage

-This project was created to document the thoughts and implementations behind my home server.
-Any resource I link to, cite or otherwise refer to are subject to their respective licenses, any image used is my own and are subject to All Rights Reserved.
-Everything else in this project is licensed under the terms of the [MIT license](https://mit-license.org/).
+- Any resource I link to, cite or otherwise refer to are subject to their respective licenses.
+- Any image used is my own and are subject to All Rights Reserved.
+- Everything else in this project is licensed under the terms of the [MIT license](https://mit-license.org/).

 **[Back to top](#)**